abhogal-lab/seeVR/README.md

 If you use any CVR functionality for your work (or any derivatives based on the seeVR toolbox) please cite the following paper:

-Insights into cerebral tissue-specific response to respiratory challenges at 7T: evidence for combined blood flow and CO2-mediated effects
-AA Champagne, AA Bhogal - Frontiers in physiology, 2021, https://doi.org/10.3389/fphys.2021.601369
+Medullary vein architecture modulates the white matter BOLD cerebrovascular reactivity signal response to CO2: observations from high-resolution T2* weighted imaging at 7T, AA Bhogal - Neuroimage, 2021, https://doi.org/10.1016/j.neuroimage.2021.118771

 and/or

 Alex A. Bhogal.
-(2021). abhogal-lab/seeVR: v1.01 (v1.01).
+(2021). abhogal-lab/seeVR: Current version.
 Zenodo. https://doi.org/10.5281/zenodo.5283595

 Functionality: